jjmschofield/gocrawl/README.md

 Kate's blog posts are linked together by single page pagination only, which we always seem to hit late in the crawl.
 The net result is that towards the end of the crawl we loose all parallelism as `gocrawl` slowly makes its way through one page at a time.

-Of all the sites on test, this is pointing to the most important furture [optimization](./OPTIMIZATION.md), making use of a `sitemap.xml` to preload the crawler with a bunch of links will help us achieve more consistent parallelism with elongated site structures.
+Of all the sites on test, this is pointing to the most important furture [optimization](./OPTIMIZATION.md), making use of a `sitemap.xml` to preload the crawler with a bunch of links which will help us achieve more consistent parallelism with elongated site structures.

 ```
  Ran 3 samples: